 (NCBI-index: 72248)

-During a walk in an area where I often walk around, I was pleasantly surprised to see the Clouded Yellow (Colias crocea).
-This is a migratory butterfly that is not often seen except in the south of the Netherlands and in coastal areas.
-The top of the wing is orange-yellow and a broad brown-black band can be seen along the dorsum of both the fore- and hindwing.
+I was pleasantly surprised to see the Clouded Yellow (Colias crocea) during a walk in an area where I often walk around.
+This migratory butterfly is not often seen except in the south of the Netherlands and in coastal areas.
+The top of the wing is orange-yellow, and a broad brown-black band can be seen along the dorsum of both the fore- and hindwings.
 Light veins in this dark band can be seen in the male and orange-yellow spots in the female.
 The undersides of both wings are yellow with some light brown spots, the hindwing has a kind of greenish speckling.
-On the underside of the hindwing, a central white spot can be seen, surrounded by a light brown zone.
+A central white spot can be seen on the underside of the hindwing, surrounded by a light brown zone.
 On the underside of the forewing, on the other hand, is a black dot.
-The wingspan is 57-62mm and the flight period is in several generations from May to October.
+The wingspan is 57-62mm, and the flight period is in several generations from May to October.
 Host plant: Clover, Lucerne and Common Bird’s-foot-trevoil.
 Dutch name: Oranje luzernevlinder.
 Frisian name: Oranje luzerneflinter.

 Flying period: